 Living in The Netherlands: Expat job and career opportunities

 It can be very challenging to find a job in the Netherlands if you are a foreigner.
 The majority of jobs require good Dutch language skills and there are also restrictive regulations regarding the employment of non EU/EEA citizens.
 Finding a job is easier for those who are living in The Netherlands and looking for work in retail, restaurants/bars or teaching foreign languages.

 A significant source of employment within the Netherlands is within the services industry and the majority of jobs exist in areas such as business services, health and welfare services, trade and transport and communications sector.

 Expat Info Desk currently has a city guide available for living in the Netherlands; living in Amsterdam.
-This exhaustive guide contains everything you need to know about relocating to this city and will assist you to:
+This exhaustive guide contains everything you need to know before moving to the Netherlands and will assist you to: